iamwfx/crs_3850_5850_mapping_countermapping/Fall_2022/Week8_mapbox/W8_mapbox2.md

     })
 ```

-Your new map should look like this: All green, because we have made all the block group green.
+Your new map should look like this: All green, because we have made all the block groups green.

 <p align='center'>
 <img src="../Images/mapbox_lab8_addcensus1.png" width="1000">